Table of contents

 Here’s how to stop fake virus warnings on Android:

-- In the Settings, go to Backup & reset
+- In the Settings, go to Backup & reset (in some Android versions, simply Reset).

-- Enter your password and tap Erase everything
+- Enter your password and tap Erase everything.

 Keep getting virus alerts on Android?
 Here is what to do.